 Unless your contract guarantees you overtime, your employer can stop you working it.
 But your employer must not discriminate against you, or bully you, by letting others work overtime while denying you the opportunity.

 Your contract of employment should say what your normal working hours and days are and this may include or exclude working on Sundays.
-Whether this counts as overtime working depends on your contract of employment.
+Whether this counts as overtime working depends on your employment contract.

 Workers in betting premises and in retail shops can choose to opt out of working on a Sunday.